 Planning a vacation to Oahu?
-Our insiders put together a list of top Oahu museums that you should consider adding to your itinerary.
+Our local expoerts put together a list of top museums in Oahu that you should consider adding to your itinerary.

 Oahu’s rich heritage, notable history, and unique landscape are the foundation for a multitude of museums and attractions on the island.

 From historic World War II sights to premier art and culture displays, Oahu offers the best in education and entertainment.

 Admission to a number of these attractions are included on the Go Oahu® Card.

 Choose as you go from dozens of top attractions and save up to 55% on combined admission vs paying at the gate.